-Cybersecurity, a subset of information security, is the practice of defending your organization’s networks, computers and data from unauthorized digital access, attack or damage by implementing various processes, technologies and practices.
-With the countless sophisticated threat actors targeting all types of organizations, it is critical that your IT infrastructure is secured at all times to prevent a full-scale attack on your network and risk exposing your company’ data and reputation.
+Cybersecurity, a subset of information security, is the practice of defending your organization’s networks, computers, and data from unauthorized digital access, attack, or damage by implementing various processes, technologies, and practices.
+With the countless sophisticated threat actors targeting all types of organizations, it is critical that your IT infrastructure is secured at all times to prevent a full-scale attack on your network and risk exposing your company’s data and reputation.

-The common weakness or vulnerabilities that the web server can take an advantage of are
+The common weakness or vulnerabilities that the web server can take advantage of being

 - Default settings

-- Bugs in operating system and web servers
+- Bugs in the operating system and web servers

-What is the difference between an HIDS and a NIDS?
+Q4.
+What is the difference between a HIDS and a NIDS?

 Both acronyms are Intrusion Detection Systems, however the first is a Host Intrusion Detection System whereas the second is a Network Intrusion Detection System.
-An HIDS runs as a background utility in the same as an anti-virus program for instance, while a Network Intrusion Detection System sniffs packets as they go across the network looking for things that aren’t quite ordinary.
-Both systems have two basic variants: signature based and anomaly based.
-Signature based is very much like an anti-virus system, looking for known values of known ‘bad things’, while anomaly looks more for network traffic that doesn’t fit the usual pattern of the network.
+A HIDS runs as a background utility in the same as an anti-virus program for instance, while a Network Intrusion Detection System sniffs packets as they go across the network looking for things that aren’t quite ordinary.
+Both systems have two basic variants: signature-based and anomaly-based.
+Signature-based is very much like an anti-virus system, looking for known values of known ‘bad things’, while anomaly looks more for network traffic that doesn’t fit the usual pattern of the network.
 This requires a bit more time to get a good baseline, but in the long term can be better on the uptake for custom attacks.

 SSL is identity verification, not hard data encryption.
 It is designed to be able to prove that the person you are talking to on the other end is who they say they are.
 SSL and its big brother TLS are both used almost everyone online, but the problem is because of this it is a huge target and is mainly attacked via its implementation (The Heartbleed bug for example) and its known methodology.
 As a result, SSL can be stripped in certain circumstances, so additional protections for data-in-transit and data-at-rest are very good ideas.